jmcnally17/tictactoe-cpp/README.md

 ## Testing

 So far, tests have been written using [doctest](https://github.com/doctest/doctest) for three functions.
-These tests can be run by executing the \_test.out file for that corresponding function.
+These tests can be run by executing the \*\_test.out file found in the [test](https://github.com/jmcnally17/tic-tac-toe/tree/main/test) folder for that corresponding function.

 I have been unable to follow TDD as this is my first experience setting up any testing framework in C++.